NEW! By popular demand, we will now be offering Family Choir sessions.

 Cari Burdett, leads the choir with great enthusiasm and dedication for inclusion, community and musical enjoyment.
 Cari trained with Shivon Robinsong and Dennis Donnelly from the Gettin Higher Choir, Victoria BC, where they lead an successful Community Choir Leadership Training.
 After graduating from this course, members can join the Ubuntu Choirs Network, a collective of conductors and singers who promote the message of singing as a birthright.

-Cari Burdett and her choirs are a member of the Ubuntu Choirs Network and promotes the joy of singing.
+The Lila Community Choir is a member of the Ubuntu Choirs Network, which promotes the joy of singing.

 “I am, because you are.
 I need you to be you so that I can be me.
 A choir is a choir only because its different parts work together harmoniously.
 Yes, a person truly is a person only through other persons.
 God bless you in your noble endeavour.”